Buxus for sale – We supply, deliver and plant this larger grade @ 3 plants per meter for an almost instant hedge

 It’s All About The Levels

 An essential factor in design and functionality is the varying heights of plants planted within a group of plants.
-Buxus creates a tiered look with larger hedges at the back, and planted in the front.
+This creates a tiered look with larger hedges at the back, and planted in the front.
 Roses or other flowering plants planted in the middle were pleasing to the human eye.
 In countries like Poland, it is a gift or gesture of good health and longevity when shared with loved ones.
 A practice that is still very much alive today in modern Poland.

 The Biggest Problems We See With Buxus Hedges

 Buxus is a hardy little hedge.
-However, most varieties are vulnerable to a type of fungus called “Box Blight.”This can damage the fine woody stems of the Buxus and affect the leaves as well causing dead patches and small die offs along your otherwise perfect hedge.
+However, most varieties are vulnerable to a type of fungus called “Box Blight.”This can damage the fine woody stems of the plant and affect the leaves as well causing dead patches and small die offs along your otherwise perfect hedge.
 This is hard to prevent depending where you property is located and affects all but one variety of Buxus.
-Approximately 2 years ago we noticed this randomly happening to some of our clients plants and after long deliberation we decided to only sell the fairly new strain of Buxus called Microphillia.
+Approximately 2 years ago we noticed this randomly happening to some of our clients plants and after long deliberation we decided to only sell the fairly new strain called Microphillia.

 Buy New Disease Free Buxus Hedges